turingschool/front-end-curriculum/projects/module-2/refactor-tractor-wc.md

 **Advanced Beginner:** Cannot respond to the question with accuracy.
 May discuss related ideas, but does not quite stay on topic for the question we're asking.
 May ramble a bit until they throw out the correct term, looking to the interviewer for signs of being on the right track.

 **Novice:** Cannot respond to the question with accuracy.
-Interviewer may reprhase the question several times or pivot to ask a simpler question.
+Interviewer may rephrase the question several times or pivot to ask a simpler question.
 May find a way to gracefully say "I don't know".

 If the evaluator is left wanting a bit more from your response, they may choose to continue to ask follow-up question to you - or they may open it up to volunteers in the group to assist.